-Interest revenues comprise the interest received on the loan to the Treasurer (formerly the Minister for Finance) and cash held in the Board's Deposit Account, with the Treasurer, which receives interest at the applicable SA Government rate.
+Interest comprises of the interest received on the loan to the Treasurer (formally the Minister for Finance) and cash in the Board's Special Deposit Account held with the Treasurer, which receives interest at the applicable SA Government rate.
 Interest is recognised when earned.